Sachaa-Thanasius/defer-imports/README.rst

     -   The main dependency is on ``locals()`` at module scope to maintain its current API: specifically, that its return value will be a read-through, *write-through*, dict-like view of the module locals.

--   Supports all valid Python import statements.
+-   Supports all syntactically valid Python import statements.

 Caveats